riboviz/riboviz/docs/user/run-on-Eddie.md

-# Run riboviz on Eddie
+# Running riboviz on Eddie (for U. of Edinburgh users)

 This page describes how you can run riboviz on Eddie.

+Eddie service documentation is here: https://www.wiki.ed.ac.uk/display/ResearchServices/Eddie

+These guidelines may be useful for running riboviz in other HPC systems.

-All python and R packages required to run riboviz have been intalled in `/exports/csce/eddie/biology/groups/wallace_rna`
+All python and R packages required to run riboviz have been intalled in `/exports/csce/eddie/biology/groups/wallace_rna` on Eddie

 ---
 ## Log in